 Returning students are evaluated on a continuous basis from the first enrollment at CCCC unless a mitigating circumstance is considered.
-Returning students who were previously enrolled under an academic progress policy other than the current academic progress policy will be required to meet the standards of the current policy at the end of the returning semester.
+Returning students who were previously enrolled under an academic progress policy other than the current satisfactory academic progress policy will be required to meet the standards of the current policy at the end of the returning semester.

-The Office of Student Financial Aid will send correspondence of eligibility status to students receiving federal and/or state aid when SAP is evaluated at the end of the semester.
+The Financial Aid Office will send correspondence of eligibility status to students receiving federal and/or state aid when SAP is evaluated at the end of the semester.